Ugyenjigmerangdrel/Ugyenjigmerangdrel/README.md

 ### Hi there 👋

 I'm Ugyen, an avid programmer and an explorer.
-- 🔭 I’m currently working ––––.
+- 🔭 I’m currently working with Bhutan Breakthrough 3.0.
 - 🌱 I’m currently learning Laravel
 - 👯 I’m looking to collaborate on any PHP based projects
-- 🤔 I’m up for free lancing.
-If you want me to work on development of your websites I am there for you.
 - 📫 How to reach me: ugyen.jigme2018@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Read My Articles at ugyennote.com
+- ⚡ Read My Articles at https://blog.ugyennote.com

 <!--
 **Ugyenjigmerangdrel/Ugyenjigmerangdrel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.